Intel_Native_Raminit has it's own status page.

 - Connect your external SPI flasher to the top SPI chip (pictured).
 It's a 8M chip.
 The chip is layout is as so:

 I recommend using SOIC clip, you can find a decent one from Pomona online.
+Cheapest one from ebay, for around 2$, will also get the job done.
 Depending on the flasher you use, you may have to use separate 3.3V source.
 Make sure not to feed more than 3.3V to the chip.
 You can use any device such as Raspberry Pi, BeagleBoard or Buspirate -- the latter being the slowest.
 For how to wire up the clip, see this guide (just for the setup).
 Then connect the clip to the chip, aligning it with the diagram above.

 - Read the flash.
 Twice.
 Compare the files to be sure.
 Save a copy of it on external media.